Table Of Contents

 The cost of a disc-stack centrifuge depends on several factors.
-The main factors affecting the cost of a centrifuge are listed below in the order of influence.
+The main factors affecting the cost of a centrifuge are listed below in order of influence.

-New centrifuges from the manufacturer are the first choice for most but often not cost feasible.
+New centrifuges from the manufacturer are the first choice for most but are often not cost feasible.
 The next option is a re-manufactured centrifuge from the OEM or a reputed centrifuge company.
 And finally, used ‘As-Is’ centrifuges are also an option but not recommended due to safety reasons.

 A base re-manufactured disc centrifuge costs between 40% to 60% of similar capacity new machines.
-However, with additional options, a factory-new centrifuge’s cost rises quickly than a similarly equipped re-manufactured centrifuge with new optional accessories.
+However, with additional options, a factory-new centrifuge’s cost rises more quickly than a similarly equipped re-manufactured centrifuge with new optional accessories.

-The size of a disc-stack centrifuge refers to the processing capacity of the machine.
+The size of a centrifuge refers to the processing capacity of the machine.
 Bigger, higher capacity centrifuges cost more than smaller capacity units, obviously.
 However, it is important to mention that the increase in the cost of a larger capacity centrifuge is not in proportion to the capacity increase.
 In other words, the cost of a centrifuge is not directly proportional to its processing capacity.

-As an example, a disc-stack centrifuge with a rated capacity of 10 Gallon-per-Minute costs only about 30% more than a centrifuge which is rated at 5 Gallons-per-Minute.
+As an example, a disc centrifuge with a rated capacity of 10 Gallon-per-Minute costs only about 30% more than a centrifuge which is rated at 5 Gallons-per-Minute.

 Disc centrifuges from established, name-brand manufacturers such as Alfa Laval or Westfalia (GEA) cost more than those manufactured by Asian manufacturers (China, India, Turkey, etc.).
 The price multiplier is anywhere from 2 to 5 times.